mergermarket/rest-api-guidelines/README.md

 ]
 ```

-- Use the `Accept` in request headers and `Content-Type` in the response headers to indicate the media type of the response. _Most of our APIs respond with JSON so setting the `Content-Type` to `application/json` would be a sensible default in the case that no `Accept` header is passed_
 - If invalid parameters are supplied, respond with a HTTP response code of 400.
 This indicates to the client that it should not try again without altering the request.
 Also include a list of valid parameters to help the client make the correct choice. e.g.

 ```